 No one really thinks about the cash it takes to host the Nottinghill carnival, after all as a fellow masquerader, I just think about the mas and concentrate on having a great time.
-However, the funding for carnival is only one of the aspect in a pool of problems that mires our yearly tradition.
+However, the funding for the carnival is only one of the aspect in a pool of problems that mires our yearly tradition.
 Over the last decade, the carnival has really taken a beating in the media, by the Metropolitan Police and the Royal Borough of Kensington & Chelsea (RBKC) residents.
 Whilst, there are understandable frustrations amongst the West Indian community, we are now taking a stance and saying, enough is enough.
-I, myself, have been going to carnival every year, since I was 5 years old and I am still alive to tell the tale.
+I, myself, have been going to the carnival every year since I was 5 years old and I am still alive to tell the tale.
 Admittedly, the 80’s were torrid with a huge emphasis on the riots at the time, since then the carnival cannot shake the tag of being identified, portrayed, associated, even stereotyped as a place of violence with high crime statistics, but no positive focus on the art.
 The Royal Borough of Kensington and Chelsea trumps on about the aftermath of carnival and the effects on the community, how inconsiderate it is to the householders etc. blah, blah, blah.
-Nevertheless, I sit in a state of contrition, mourning the fact that carnival is not a National Treasure.
+Nevertheless, I sit in a state of contrition, mourning the fact that Carnival is not a National Treasure.
 It is almost beggars belief, that the London Notting Hill Carnival Enterprise Trust (LNHCET), is not sufficiently staffed or funded.
 It is widely known that the London Nottinghill Carnival annually brings in over £93 Million to the economy.
 So just why is carnival being constantly negatively promoted?

 Before the incumbent trust, it was formerly a limited company, the London Notting Hill Carnival Ltd (LNHC) but it was dissolved in 2004, with monetary funds and some power taken away.
 Despite this, they reformed as The Notting Hill Carnival Enterprise Trust (LNHCET), chaired by Augustine (Pepe) Francis, MBE.
-Although, chaired by esteemed characters, the belief is held that they have done little since the days of Claire Holder.
+Although chaired by esteemed characters, the belief is held that they have done little since the days of Claire Holder.
 Pepe is rarely seen in the media, neither promoting carnival nor seen in any real activities to help fund it.
 The only recent claim to fame was providing the infamous ‘car crash’ radio interview with Nick Ferrari in 2015.
 Either way, carnival needs help, with the media and so many bodies denouncing carnival and the focus on the crime statistics, it is no wonder carnival gets unfair press.
 Let’s not get it twisted, the London Notting Hill carnival is the biggest in Europe, ingratiated in West Indian roots, contributing majorly to the economy.
-Yet it is criticised, called to moved,cancelled, hung, drawn and quartered annually, within and in its build up by all bodies.
+Yet it is criticised, called to moved, cancelled, hung, drawn and quartered annually, within and in its build up by all bodies.
 It is especially not revered by the media, the gentrified community, the Met Police and certainly not held in any heritage esteem by the Mayor of London.

 Let’s now look at crime, Steve O’Connell, stated in a commissioned report, ‘any large scale event will experience disorder, but worryingly violent incidents, including a large number of knife attacks, appear to be on the rise’.
-OK, great so where are the breakdown of these said statistics.
+OK, great so where is the breakdown of these said statistics.
 Numerous calls for the carnival statistics go unfounded.
 I have been searching for the official crime statistics for the Notting Hill carnival, but nothing is out there, nothing is broken down into categories.
 A huge festival like the Notting Hill carnival that requires 13,000 officers that “seemingly” make warranted arrests, but no breakdown on arrests.
 So just how do the police tackle the crime when they have no ideas for the high numbers of arrest categories.
 Out of the so-called 400 arrests how many were ‘soft’ crimes that pumped up the statistics?
 And do these numbers contain arrest records for carnival?
 What are the details?
 Are they predominately white or black?
 All of these details are recorded on arrest records, at police stations and logged into databases, so not sure why it is not available.
 I just don’t get the calls for it to be moved or stopped when we are not factually getting the full extent of the issues.
 We need a full breakdown of figures to seriously tackle the problem.

 Are we slowly killing carnival?